vbhattaccmu/avoid-deadlocks/README.md

 ## Project Directory

-DAS consists of the following crates:
+The service consists of the following crates:

 - `monitor`: A centralized monitoring service (or the hub) that accumulates states from agents every 10 milliseconds and sends back states to the robot with an objective of collision avoidance/deadlock resolution over RabbitMQ.
 The monitor also supports REST APIs for reading the current state of all robots in the system.